 Buffalos at Lewa Wildlife Conservancy

-This park is somewhat further afield than any of the others included here (a minimum of two days is needed to make a visit worthwhile but longer would be better).
-However, the world-renowned Lewa Wildlife Conservancy is everything you hoped East Africa might be.
-A backdrop of Mt Kenya, the classic, savannah grasslands and clumps of fever trees make a scenically stunning park that is home to so much wildlife it’s like a vision of Eden.
-All the Big Five are present, including lots of rhinos and elephants (attention: the elephants in this part of Kenya have a well-founded reputation for aggression) and easy-to-find lions and buffalos and some leopards.
+The world-renowned Lewa Wildlife Conservancy lies farther afield and requires at least two days for a worthwhile visit (although a longer stay would be better).
+However, it is everything you hoped East Africa might be.
+Lewa is a stunningly scenic park that features a backdrop of Mt Kenya set against classic savannah grasslands and clumps of fever trees.
+And it is home to so much wildlife it’s like a vision of Eden.
+All the Big Five are present, including lots of rhinos and elephants (note: elephants in this region have a well-founded reputation for aggression), along with easily spotted lions and buffalo and some leopards.
 The reserve is also a great place to see cheetahs.

 But the good news doesn’t end here.
 Lewa has some of the best wildlife guides in Africa, dreamy safari lodges and an air of absolute exclusivity.
-Best of all, Lewa is at the forefront of community conservation projects in Africa, so you can be sure that every dollar you spend will go towards progressive conservation policies and community development.
-Of all the wildlife reserves near Nairobi, Lewa offers the stand-out African safari experience.
+Best of all, Lewa is at the forefront of community conservation projects in Africa, so every dollar you spend will go toward progressive conservation policies and community development.
+Of all the wildlife reserves near Nairobi, Lewa offers the standout African safari experience.

-• Distance from Nairobi: 250km/155mi (around 4½ hours); daily flights from Nairobi straight to Lewa are also available
+• Distance from Nairobi: 260km/160mi northeast of Nairobi (around 5 hours’ drive); daily flights from Nairobi to Lewa are also available

-• Accommodation: There are nine camps and lodges within Lewa – all are gorgeous, and all are expensive
+• Where to stay: There are nine camps and lodges within Lewa.
+All are gorgeous, and all are expensive.

-• Activities: Vehicle jeep safaris are the main activity but it’s also possible to do some thrilling bush walks where encounters with large mammals are common
+• Activities: Game drives are the main activity, but it’s also possible to do some thrilling walking safaris where encounters with large mammals are common

 Lewa Safaris